-Patrick Redmond continues to be involved with several proprietary initiatives in design, art, and authorship.
-Watch for future updates and announcements.
+Patrick Redmond continues to be involved with several proprietary initiatives in design, art, creativity, innovation, entrepreneurship, and authorship.
+Watch for related news, future updates and announcements.

 Patrick Redmond was a judge, with several other industry experts, for the Printing Industry Midwest (PIM) 2015 "Star of Excellence Awards" Competition.
 According to PIM, the “Star of Excellence Awards” is the “largest and most prestigious print competition in the Midwest.”
 Judging took place at PIM’s Twin Cities headquarters in February.
 PIM “is the trade association representing the graphic arts and communication companies in Iowa, Minnesota, Nebraska, North Dakota and South Dakota.
 Membership resources and benefits are designed to add value to companies that provide print, graphic communication services, market or manufacture supplies for the printing industry.”
 PIM’s mission is “to be the leading resource to enhance the strength and profitability of the printing, graphic communications and related industries through advocacy, education, safety and environmental information.”
 PIM is affiliated with the Printing Industries of America (PIA).
 PIA is an organization that “serves the interests of more than 10,000 member companies and an industry with more than $171.5 billion in revenue and approximately one million employees."
 Patrick had also served as a judge for the 2014 PIM competition.